ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 :::

-The `node import` command imports cluster configuration and cluster nodes from a text file.
+The `node import` command imports cluster configuration and its nodes configuration from a text file created from the `node export` command.

-This file should be created using the `node export` command.
+Prior to calling this command, call `node whitelist` command to have your SSH public key and IP whitelisted by the cluster owner.

-This command is useful with `node whitelist` command.
-With your SSH public key and IP whitelisted by cluster owner you will be able to execute commands and use `avalanche-cli` to manage this cluster.
+The `node import` command enables you to use `avalanche-cli` commands to manage the imported cluster.

-Please note, that this imported cluster will be considered as EXTERNAL by `avalanche-cli` so some commands affecting cloud nodes like `node create` or `node destroy` will be not applicable for it.
+Please note, that this imported cluster will be considered as EXTERNAL by `avalanche-cli`, so some commands affecting cloud nodes like `node create` or `node destroy` will be not applicable to it.

 **Usage:**